-Biochar Now uses custom-designed, patent-pending, slow-pyrolysis kilns to make its biochar.
+Biochar Now uses custom-designed, patented, slow-pyrolysis kilns to make its biochar.
 The kiln’s unique multi-zone combustion, airflow, negative pressure and recipe-driven control system allow each kiln to independently produce consistent, high quality biochar.

 Beetle-kill and fire-damaged trees or other woody materials are shredded and loaded into the kilns as feedstock.

-The patent-pending, removable stack assembly was designed to chemically convert smoke and other undesirable emissions into clean air permitted by various state agencies across the United States.
+The patented, removable stack assembly was designed to chemically convert smoke and other undesirable emissions into clean air permitted by various state agencies across the United States.

-Because so much of the Biochar Now site is portable, the company chose to design the rest of the site with removable utilities and temporary buildings so the entire site can be relocated as needed.
-The result is that Biochar Now sites can move on to a greenfield location and then leave the site as a greenfield location.
+Because Biochar Now’s technology is portable, the company designed the rest of the site with removable utilities and temporary buildings so the entire site can be relocated as needed.